b3-exmo/b3-exmo.github.io/docs/Tithing/Tithing.md

 &nbsp;

 #### What it is *not*
 I don't think I need to point out that the City Creek project is not a homeless shelter, not a soup kitchen, not a hospital, not a food bank, not subsidized housing— not even *affordable* housing— it's a shopping mall for upper-middle class folks.
 Rent there is $[2,329](https://www.apartments.com/city-creek-landing-salt-lake-city-ut/4q97s7j/) - $[6,533](https://www.homes.com/property/city-creek-landing-salt-lake-city-ut/1kzy718my8b8y/), as of March 2024.
-That's more than my mortgage, taxes, and HOA dues combined.
+The low end of that range costs more than my mortgage, taxes, and HOA dues combined.
 Those links are to third party sites, because to no one's surprise, [City Creek Landing](https://www.citycreeklanding.com/floorplans)'s official site doesn't list the rent; only the deposit.

 &nbsp;